Taxes on Selling a House in California: What to Expect

 Real estate taxes don’t need to be a surprise or intimidating.
 There are some simple steps to take that can help you prepare for what’s to come if you decide to sell a home in California.

-• Know your home’s value: One initial step is to use an online Automated Valuation Model (AVM) tool like HomeLight’s free Home Value Estimator.
-Having a ballpark idea of what your home might be worth can help you calculate the potential capital gains from the home sale.
+• Know your home’s value: Use an online automated valuation model (AVM) tool like HomeLight’s free Home Value Estimator to have a ballpark idea of what your home might be worth.
+This can help you calculate the potential capital gains from the home sale.

-• Save the right documents: Another step is to know what tax documents you will need if you purchase or sell a home.
+• Save the right documents: Know what tax documents you will need if you purchase or sell a home.
 Consult with your tax advisor about the federal and state documents required to file in California and the tax breaks that might be available for your selling situation.

-• Find a top agent: Another helpful step can be to partner with an experienced real estate agent who can guide you through the home sale process.
+• Find a top agent: Partner with an experienced real estate agent who can guide you through the home sale process.
 A qualified agent can help you understand the tax ramifications and ensure a favorable outcome by maximizing your profit.
 Our data shows that the top 5% of real estate agents across the U.S. sell homes for 10% more than the average real estate agent.

 HomeLight makes it easy to find top-performing real estate agents in your market.
-We account for factors like the real estate agent’s sale-to-list-price ratio and how that maps to local price trends so that you can partner with top agents who will put more cash in your wallet when you close.
+We account for factors like the real estate agent’s sale-to-list-price ratio and how it aligns with local price trends so that you can partner with top agents who will put more cash in your wallet when you close.

 Need Help Buying or Selling a Home in California?